Skip to Main Content

 As you take notes, begin citing your sources on note cards, paper, in a computer file, or in Zotero according to the required style.
 When you prepare the bibliography, list of references, or works cited portion of your paper you will have all the information you need.

 • Start with one keyword and build your search little by little.
-This will allow you to know which keyword or limiter did not work in your search.
+This will help you learn which keyword or limiter did not work for your search.

 • Remember that research is not linear.
-You WILL have to stop and regroup.
-Sometimes you'll need to start over.
-Sometimes you be lead in a new direction.
+You WILL have to stop and regroup; sometimes to start over or go in a different direction.

 • Think outside the box.
 If you are not finding results, try the following:

-• Try to think of different keywords (Google your topic, go to a thesaurus, look at subject terms).
-There are many ways to brainstorm more keywords.
+• Try to think of different keywords (Google your topic, use a thesaurus to find synonyms, look at subject terms).
+There are many ways to brainstorm additional keywords.

 • Example: Grooming and Dog or Cat, if read left to right would search for information on dog grooming and also search for anything that talks about cats.
 But the intention was to search for grooming information about dogs and grooming information about cats.
-To better form this search, use parentheses: Grooming and (Dog or Cat).
+As more effective strategy for this search is to use parentheses: Grooming and (Dog or Cat).
 The database will search dog or cat first and then apply the and grooming portion.

-• Use quotation marks to indicate a key phrase.
+• Use quotation marks to search for an exact phrase.

 • Example: If you are searching for information on global warming, put quotes around the phrase, "global warming", so the database will keep the words together.